filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 If clients today want to replicate a piece of data with N number of providers, they have to perform the data transfer to each node, n number of times.

-With the FVM, you can write Actors that ensure replication of data across the network to N number of providers.
+With the FVM, you can write actors that ensure replication of data across the network to N number of providers.
 You can automatically replicate data across providers without client involvement.

-The Actors would obey a user-defined policy with specifications like region, latency, price, or other characteristics.
+The actors would obey a user-defined policy with specifications like region, latency, price, or other characteristics.

 ### Layer 2: data layer commitments

 Layers or Layer Protocols specify the set of communication protocols used on the blockchain and other traditional computer networks.
 Protocols are the technology that facilitates information sharing.

-As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports Actors:
+As a technology gets built out, it adds layers of capabilities, including the new Filecoin layer that supports actors:

 - Layer 0: Storage and retrieval
 - Layer 1: On-chain, state changes